6 The Shambles

-6 The Shambles is a historic building in York, England.
+6 The Shambles is a historic building on The Shambles in York, England.
 A Grade II listed building, part of the structure dates to the late 18th century, with a renovation occurring in the 20th century, including the addition of a shopfront.

 According to Historic England, its "grey-brown mottled" bricks are in Flemish bond, while the shopfront and cornice are made of timber.
 On the second floor is a cast-iron Art Nouveau fireplace.

 As of 2025, the building is occupied by The York Ghost Merchants.